ulfalizer/Kconfiglib/README.rst

 3. Generate an initial configuration with e.g. ``menuconfig`` or ``alldefconfig``.
 The configuration is saved as ``.config`` by default.

 4. Run ``genconfig`` to generate a header file.
-By default, it is saved in ``config.h``.
+By default, it is saved as ``config.h``.

    Normally, ``genconfig`` would be run automatically as part of the build.